exoticaitsolutions/Evenigo-Automation/README.md

 ## Sephora Beauty Offers Scraper

 ### Overview
-* This script is designed to scrape promotional offers from Sephora's beauty offers webpage.
-It collects details such as event names, descriptions, images, and dates, then saves this data into a CSV file for further analysis or reference.
+* This script is designed to automate the process of scraping promotional offers from Sephora's beauty offers webpage.
+It efficiently gathers key details such as event names, descriptions, images, and dates.
+The collected data is then saved into a CSV file, providing a structured format for further analysis, reporting, or reference.

+Once the scraping process is completed, the script takes an additional step to upload the gathered data into Bubble.io, a no-code platform for building web applications.
+This integration ensures that the latest promotional offers from Sephora are readily available in your Bubble.io application, allowing for seamless updates and management.

 # Setup Instructions